marimeireles/memestra/docs/memestra.rst

 To use memestra in your code simply decorate your functions with the decorator you wish to use.
 The default decorator for memestra is ``@decorator.deprecated`` and you can find more about it here_.

-Memestra receive one mandatory argument in the command line, which is a positional argument, or the path to file that you want to scan.
+Memestra receive one mandatory argument in the command line, a positional argument to the path of the file you want to parse.

 .. code-block:: console